 Listening to spoken Spanish can be done using a variety of resources from mp3s, Spanish radio or TV to meeting native Spanish speakers in real life.
 Practicing speaking and actively improving your Spanish pronunciation is obviously best done with another person – a native Spanish speaker or a fellow Spanish learner.

-Overcome the initial discomfort and don’t be afraid of making mistakes
+Don't be afraid of making mistakes

 It might be difficult in the beginning when you're still not absolutely sure about the individual pronunciation rules and have limited vocabulary.
 Understanding native Spanish speakers in real life is also tricky because most of them speak so incredibly fast.